NudgeMe/Nudge3.0/README.md

-#Project - Nudge
+#Project
 ** Nudge ** is a reminder app that can make tasks and remind other people in the task by sending a "nudge" notification.

 ## User Stories
 The following **required** functionality is completed:
+- [ ] Log In/ Sign Up Page
-- [ ] Main view has checklist style to put tasks in each cell
+- [ ] Main view has checklist style to put tasks in each cell (After you log in)
-- [ ] Checklist button animates when clicked and removes cell from main view
+- [ ] Add people to tasks
 - [ ] Send notification message to people
-- [ ] Add people to group
+- [ ] User profile
 - [ ] Able to take pictures, upload pictures (Camera for mobile oriented feature)
-- [ ] User profile

 The following **optional** features are implemented:
 - [ ] Due date on tasks, automatic notification to everyone/to person assigned